John Lawrence’s message from April 22, 2019

 Over the past few weeks, the leadership team and I have been reviewing the full report, and we’re pleased to share this Internal Communications Task Force Report Executive Summary, which includes a summary of the findings and all of the task force’s recommendations.
 Overall, the data indicate that significant challenges exist within ISU Extension and Outreach.
 However, the data also show that our people believe our organization can address these challenges and improve our situation.

 The leadership team accepted the full report, and during our retreat on May 31, we will focus on prioritizing the task force’s recommendations and decide how to move forward.
 However, we all have a role in improving communication within our organization.
 As the leadership team develops an implementation plan, we promise to gather your input and communicate with you regularly.

 I will include updates in my weekly email messages at least once per month to keep you informed on progress.
-These “Internal Communications: Updates” also will be compiled on my “Did You Know” blog, so you can refer to them at any time, all in one place.
+These “Internal Communications: Updates” also will be compiled so you can refer to them at any time, all in one place.
 In addition, we’ll add a link to this updates page within MyExtension and on the Structured for Success webpage so that everyone has more than one way to find the latest updates.

 Together we’ll move ISU Extension and Outreach forward – to provide transparency, boost morale, increase the effectiveness of our organization and improve our service to all Iowans.